simonschoof/simonschoof.com/content/post/mastodon-on-aws-local-docker.md

 Username | admin | admin
 E-mail | admin@social.localhost |

-After preparing the database and creating the admin user we should see the following output:
+After preparing the database and creating the admin user, we should see the following output:

 ```bash
 You can login with the password: <generated password>
 You can change your password once you login.
 ```

-Copy the generated password and maybe store it somewhere safe.
-We will need it in a minute to login to the Mastodon instance.
+Copy the generated password and save it somewhere.
+We will need it in a minute to log in to the Mastodon instance.

-To run mastodon we only need to run `docker-compose up` and we should be able to access the Mastodon instance on `https://social:localhost`<cite>[^1]<cite>.
-We can login with the username `admin` and the password we generated earlier.
+To start Mastodon, we just need to run `docker-compose up` and we should be able to access the Mastodon instance at `https://social:localhost`<cite>[^1]<cite>.
+We can log in with the username `admin` and the password generated earlier.

 {{< figure2 src="images/mastodon-running-locally.webp" class="mastodon-running-locally" caption="Mastodon running on social.localhost" attrrel="noopener noreferrer" >}}

-After logging in we can change the password of our admin user, add an avatar and a header image and write our first toots.
-After we uploaded somes images we can see that they are not displayed on Mastodon.
-This is because Minio has a Content Security Policy (CSP) in place which [prevents mixed (HTTP / HTTPS content)](https://github.com/minio/minio/blob/6c11dbffd53dffd439d198f4b44e423d3e37e746/cmd/generic-handlers.go#L545).
-As a workaround I temporarily installed the [Disable Content Security extension](https://chrome.google.com/webstore/detail/disable-content-security/ieelmcmcagommplceebfedjlakkhpden/related) in my Chromium browser.
-After disbaling the CSP on the Mastodon page we can see the images.
+After logging in, we can change the password of our admin user, add an avatar and a header image and write our first toots.
+After uploading some images, we can see that they are not displayed on Mastodon.
+This is because Minio uses a Content Security Policy (CSP) that prevents [mixed (HTTP / HTTPS content)](https://github.com/minio/minio/blob/6c11dbffd53dffd439d198f4b44e423d3e37e746/cmd/generic-handlers.go#L545).
+As a workaround, I temporarily installed the [Disable Content Security extension](https://chrome.google.com/webstore/detail/disable-content-security/ieelmcmcagommplceebfedjlakkhpden/related) in my Chromium browser.
+After disabling the CSP on the Mastodon site, we can see the images.

 {{< figure2 src="images/mastodon-mastodon.webp" class="mastodon-first-toot" caption="Mastodon first toots" attrrel="noopener noreferrer" >}}

-We can then check if the images are stored on the Minio instance by opening the Minio web interface on `http://localhost:9000` and checking the `files.social.localhost` bucket.
+We can then verify that the images are stored on the Minio instance by opening the Minio web interface to `http://localhost:9000` and checking the `files.social.localhost` bucket.

 {{< figure2 src="images/mastodon-minio-bucket.webp" class="mastodon-minio" caption="Local Minio bucket" attrrel="noopener noreferrer" >}}